senthilmasters2024/FlaskVisualisation/README.md

 The Semantic Similarity Analysis system accepts words and phrases, and also full-length documents as inputs.
 These are stored in Azure Blob Storage according to their role in the experiment, processed to plain text or read directly, and then embedded using OpenAI’s API inside an Azure Container Instance.

-- **TrainingDocuments** — Labeled PDFs per domain (*Resume, Health, Sport, Crime*) for KNN training (50–100 per domain).
+- **trainingdocuments** — Labeled PDFs per domain (*Resume, Health, Sport, Crime*) for KNN training (50–100 per domain).
-- **DocumentsToClassify** — Unlabeled PDFs for classification into one of the supported domains.
+- **documentstoclassify** — Unlabeled PDFs for classification into one of the supported domains.
-- **RequirementDocuments** — One reference PDF per domain for document similarity comparison.
+- **requirementdocuments** — One reference PDF per domain for document similarity comparison.
-- **Phrases** *(Optional)* — CSV files containing phrase pairs for phrase-level similarity analysis.
+- **phrasescomparison**  — CSV files containing phrase pairs for phrase-level similarity analysis.

 ### Output:

 The system produces the following outputs:

-- **Classified Documents** — PDFs sorted into per-domain subfolders in Blob Storage (e.g., `/classified/resume`, `/classified/health`, etc.).
+- **classifieddocuments** — PDFs sorted into per-domain subfolders in Blob Storage. *Example:* `classifieddocuments/resume`, `classifieddocuments/healtharticles`,`classifieddocuments/sportsarticles` and `classifieddocuments/crimesarticles`

-- **Classification Results (Table)** — Records in Azure Table Storage containing predicted labels and document metadata.
+- **classificationresults (Table)** — Records in Azure Table Storage containing predicted labels and document metadata.
-- **Document Similarity Results (Table)** — Cosine similarity scores between each classified document and its corresponding requirement document.
+- **documentsimilarityresults (Table)** — Cosine similarity scores between each classified document and its corresponding requirement document.
 - **Phrase Similarity Results (Table)** *(Optional)* — Similarity scores for each phrase pair from the Phrases container.
 - **Embeddings** *(Optional)* — Cached vector embeddings for re-use in future processing.